MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 - IE8 Enterprise
 - IE7 Enterprise

 These options respect the webpage or web server directives.
 Remember that we need to select an option that includes the specified document mode.
-In the screenshot example, because the specified document mode is 11, we’d select "Default"  because neither IE8 Enterprise or IE7 Enterprise support IE 11 document mode.
+In the screenshot example, because the specified document mode is 11, we’d select "Default"  because IE8 Enterprise and IE7 Enterprise don't support IE 11 document mode.

 If the Document mode indicates that one of the following compatibility views is needed for the site, the configuration setting is straightforward.